Nelson Panciatici

-Nelson Panciatici (born 26 September 1988) is a French professional racing driver.
+Nelson Hugo Douchan Panciatici (born 26 September 1988) is a French professional racing driver.

 Career

 Karting

 Born in Reims, Panciatici started his karting career in 1998 and continued until 2004.
 His best championship position was 2nd place in 2004 in the French Championship Elite.

 Formula Renault 2.0

 In 2005 he participated in the Formula Renault 2.0 France championship for the first time with the team Epsilon Sport.
 He finished 13th overall and was 2nd rookie.

 In 2006 he raced in both the Formula Renault 2.0 French and Eurocup championships placing 5th in the French championship with 1 win.
 Since he only raced in 2 of the Eurocup races he was not classified that season.

 In 2007 Panciatici was selected to be a part of the Renault Driver Development and continued to race in the Formula Renault 2.0 Eurocup and French championships.
 He was very quick in the pre-season testing, but he had a tough season in both the French championship and the Eurocup with only 3 podiums.
 At the end of the season he switched from the team SG Formula to the team Boutsen-Energy Racing and had some better results there.